Blackheath railway station, New South Wales: History

 The contract for extending the railway from Lawson to Blackheath was awarded in 1863 to W. Watkins, who completed the track a year ahead of schedule in 1866, although the ballasting of the line by a separate contractor took longer.
 Blackheath was to be the temporary terminus because of its level site and good water supply, but before the station was finished the destruction of the road bridge over the Nepean River at Emu Plains in the flood of 1867 prompted John Whitton, in charge of railways, to open the line as far as Wentworth Falls to assist stranded travellers to the west.
 Wentworth Falls, therefore, was for a short time the terminus.
 In the meantime, Watkins had won the contract to extend the line from Blackheath to Mount Victoria and the completion of this stretch in May 1868 led to Wentworth Falls being replaced by Mount Victoria, not by Blackheath, as the temporary terminus of the Western line.
 Plans to build a two-storied station at Blackheath were abandoned and this grander building was erected instead at Mount Victoria.

 Blackheath station opened in 1868 as a "halt" and as a platform in 1869.
 The Great Western Railway was intended to initially reach Bathurst but, beyond that town, its terminus was not stated.
 The line was duplicated between Blackheath and Mount Victoria in 1898 and the present platform building was erected on an island platform to serve both lines at that time.
 A signal frame was provided at the Sydney end of the building and would appear to have been open-air, later enclosed.
 When duplication extended from Medlow Bath to Blackheath in 1902, a new platform building was not provided.

 The Footbridge at Blackheath Station that provides access to the platforms was built in 1911.
 Its twin beam construction is typical of NSWGR practice.
 Since 1990, every component of the bridge, except the steel structure, has been replaced.

 Then Chief Executive, David Hill, authorised in 1985 the reconstruction of the 1897 building when fire virtually destroyed much of the platform building.
 The Blackheath reconstruction, together with the restoration of Mortuary station, marked the start of heritage management in the NSW railway organisation.

+In June 2023, the station was upgraded, involving replacing the level crossing with lifts connecting the footbridge and platforms.